Gum Health

 How can I prevent gum disease?

 Make sure to brush your teeth in the morning and before bed.
 Brush for two minutes, using a soft-bristled toothbrush and holding it at least three inches from your teeth.
-If you have braces, or have trouble reaching back teeth, consider using an electric toothbrush—it’s a great way to get in all those hard-to-reach places!
+If you have braces or have trouble reaching back teeth, consider using an electric toothbrush—it’s a great way to get into all those hard-to-reach places!

 Replacing your toothbrush is one of the best ways to prevent gum disease.
 Toothbrushes wear out over time, and when they do—and this can be weeks or months after you bought it—they become less effective at removing plaque.
 There are several signs that you may need a new brush:

-- Your teeth feel rough and dry when you brush with it.
+• Your teeth feel rough and dry when you brush with them.

 Flossing is an essential part of oral hygiene.
 It helps to remove plaque and food particles from between teeth, which can lead to gum disease.
 Flossing also helps prevent bad breath and tooth decay by removing bacteria from between your teeth before they have a chance to settle in.